 - 6 Advent Cards to guide your devotional and family discussions on each Advent Sunday and Christmas morn.

 Start the 1st Sunday of Advent by encouraging your child to color in the Advent wreath and Advent candle number 1.

 Younger children may need a little help cutting the candles out for the activity.

-I recommend cutting each candle when you are ready to glue it onto the wreath to avoid misplacing the candles halfway through Advent.
+I recommend cutting each candle when ready to glue it onto the wreath to avoid misplacing the candles halfway through Advent.

 Each Advent candle is colored purple, pink, or white, dependent on the day of Advent.

 A purple candle represents the 1st, 2nd, and 4th Sundays of Advent.

 A pink candle represents the 3rd Sunday of Advent.